Our Science Subject Leaders are: Mrs Harrison and Miss Barnes

 - Interviewing the pupils about their learning (pupil voice)

-- Moderation of books where pupil’s books are scrutinised and feedback given
+- Moderation of books where pupil’s books are monitored and feedback given

 - Formal reporting of standards at the end of each Key Stage